Sandbag has submitted a response to the European Commission’s call for evidence on the Industrial Decarbonisation Accelerator Act (IDAA).

 • Use forward-looking emissions criteria across full system boundaries

-Categories should be based on lifecycle emissions and best available technologies — not historical EU ETS benchmarks — and include upstream impacts like methane leakage.
+Categories should be based on lifecycle emissions and best available technologies — not historical EU ETS benchmarks — and include upstream impacts like methane leakage, as well as induced emissions from electricity use, which can vary depending on timing and location.

 • Reward energy and feedstock efficiency